 Understanding water contaminants can be difficult.
 Therefore it’s easier to focus on the specific contaminants in your tap water.

 The most common concern about tap water is by-products (VOCs) from chlorine such as THMs that are identified as potentially cancerous.
-Activated carbon is very effective in removing these.
+Activated carbon is more effective than any other filter technology in removing these.

 What Activated Carbon doesn’t filter

-Despite the 80+ contaminants Activated Carbon filters there is also some content it doesn’t remove
+Despite the 80+ contaminants Activated Carbon filters there is also some materials it doesn’t remove

 - Most microbiological contaminants incl cysts, coliform and bacteria

-- Inorganic contaminants such as lead, arsenic and asbestos
+- Inorganic contaminants such as arsenic and asbestos

 - Radionuclides although these are reduced